nkansal96/wearable-translator/README.txt

 Replace "app_id" with your Aurora application id.
 Replace "app_token" with your Aurora application token.
+Replace "device_id" with the id of the device the application is running on.

-Example of a command line argument that would have the translator translate to Spanish: python2 translator.py es f2f2bd7b9ab7450d5d7fe1fc8a09849c VN4qGg2rrO3lcJYtkBAAFaZSNkCBUf
+Example of a command line argument that would have the translator translate to Spanish: python2 translator.py es f2f2bd7b9ab7450d5d7fe1fc8a09849c VN4qGg2rrO3lcJYtkBAAFaZSNkCBUf 1234